 BIOGRAPHY

-Lilia Ziamou is a Greek and American interdisciplinary artist based in New York City.
-Her work begins with the bone and draws on the enduring resonance of the fractured bodies of Greek sculpture, where partial figures still convey the presence of the whole.
-Through classical sculptural techniques, 3D modeling and imaging technologies, she reconfigures bone into body parts, wounds, flesh, and bodily surfaces.
-Her background and research into technological innovations form the conceptual foundation of this approach, where technology functions not only as a tool but as a catalyst for speculative transformation.
-Her work reflects on how data-driven technologies increasingly position the body as a site of redesign, shifting it from repair toward optimization and enhancement, and revealing a broader desire to perfect or extend the body.
-These technological shifts prompt new questions about what the human body is and what it may become.
+Lilia Ziamou is a Greek and American sculptor based in New York City.
+Her work begins with bone and draws on the enduring resonance of the fractured bodies of Greek sculpture, where partial figures still convey the presence of the whole.
+Through classical sculptural techniques and technological processes, she reconfigures bone into body, wound, flesh, and surface.
+Her background and research in technological innovation form the conceptual foundation of her practice, where technology functions both as a tool and as a way of seeing and reimagining the body from within, revealing a body that transforms and yet endures, like the ancient fragments that first inspired her.
+Her work explores how contemporary technologies allow the body to be repaired, redesigned, optimized, and enhanced, opening it toward new possibilities of reinvention.